-Referrals to Participating Providers and Participating Facilities
+Referrals to Kaiser Permanente Providers

-Primary care providers provide primary medical care, including pediatric care and obstetrics/gynecology care.
-Specialists provide specialty medical care in areas such as surgery, orthopedics, cardiology, oncology, urology, dermatology, and allergy/immunology.
-Your primary care provider will refer you to a Specialist when appropriate.
 In most cases, you will need a referral to see a Specialist the first time.
-Please call Member Services for information about specialty Services that require a referral or discuss your concerns with your primary care provider.
-In some cases, a standing referral may be allowed to a Specialist for a time period that is in accord with your individual medical needs as determined by the Participating Provider and Company.
+In some cases, a standing referral may be allowed to a Specialist for a time period that is in accord with your individual medical needs as determined by the Kaiser Permanente Provider and Company

-Some outpatient specialty care is available in Participating Medical Offices without a referral.
-You do not need a referral for outpatient Services provided in the following departments at Participating Medical Offices owned and operated by Kaiser Permanente.
-Please call Member Services to schedule routine appointments in these departments:
+Some outpatient specialty care is available from Kaiser Permanente Providers without a referral.
+You do not need a referral for outpatient Services provided in the following departments at medical offices owned and operated by Kaiser Permanente.
+Please call Customer Service to schedule routine appointments in these departments:

-- Audiology (routine hearing exams).
+- Audiology (routine hearing exams)

 - Cancer Counseling.

 - Mental Health Services.

 - Obstetrics/Gynecology.

 - Occupational Health.

 - Optometry (eye exams).

 - Social Services.

 - Substance Use Disorder Services.